Team-BHP > Team-BHP Reviews > Official New Car Reviews

 Have to still come across really high mileage torque converter vehicles, came to know of a few high mileage examples of Land Rover Freelanders at JLR dealers which haven't got any oil change done even after 1.6 lak km.

-damodar is offline (5) Thanks
+damodar is online now (5) Thanks

 Old 16th December 2019, 15:06 #5410